 Speak Out Against Fraud

 If you have evidence of fraud against the government, we are available to speak with you.
-Your information is crucial to ensuring the government is not taken advantage of.
+Your information is crucial to ensuring companies do not take advantage of the government.

 The False Claims Act (FCA) encourages citizens to come forward with information that will help the U.S. government combat fraud against it.
 Utilizing the power of the FCA, the U.S. government has recovered over $59 billion stolen from it.
 The U.S. government could not have done this alone.
 Whistleblowers play a vital role in assisting the government fight fraud.
 Therefore, a whistleblower who identifies and reports FCA violations may receive a portion of the government’s recovery and is afforded protection against employer retaliation.

 Do You Have Information Of Fraudulent Activity in the health care industry That Has Harmed The Government?

 Have you seen: